 Hi, I'm Wes.

-I'm a quantitative scientist
+I'm a statistical genetics scientist

-I am a postdoctoral scholar working with Xin He and Matthew Stephens in the department of Human Genetics at the University of Chicago.
+Previously, I trained as a postdoctoral scholar with Xin He and Matthew Stephens in the department of Human Genetics at the University of Chicago.
 I received my PhD in Bioinformatics and Computational Biology from UNC Chapel Hill.
 My experience is in statistical genetics, and my research includes developing statistical methods to prioritize causal genes associated with human diseases and other biomedically-relevant traits.
 I have expertise in causal inference, Bayesian nonparametric models, Bayesian model selection, and generalized linear models, with implementation in the R and Stan statistical computing languages.

 I am interested in using cutting-edge statistical methods to positively impact human health.
-I am currently seeking my next challenge... could it be with you?

 Research